Optional Practical Training

 - It is the start date you have chosen

-You cannot travel outside the U.S. while you have an OPT application in pending status.
+Travel outside the U.S. while you have an OPT application in pending status is not recommended.

 Once you are in possession of your employment authorization document (EAD card), you may travel and return with an employment letter.